jacygao/jacygao.github.io/content/post/event-sourcing.md

 # TL,DR

-- Event Sourcing is first and foremost about "state", and then "events"
+- Event Sourcing is about representing "state", events are form of data
-- Event Sourcing is about "State as Event" where Event Driven is about "State from Event".
-Event Sourcing is different from Event Driven
+- Event Sourcing is about "State as Event" where Event Driven is about "Event from State".
+Event Driven is not Event Sourcing
 - Domain Events are "public events" that move across domains where Event Sourcing Events are "private events" that live within a specific domain
 - Be very careful with the replayability of Event Sourcing.
 Often it is misintepreted as something else such as Command Sourcing